Is Tijuana worth visiting?

 1. Don’t do drugs

-Tijuana is the kind of place where some people go to do things that they can’t get away with at home.
-Much of the shady activity occurs in Tijuana’s red light district (Zona Norte), a seedy area that’s known for drugs, prostitution, and a high murder rate.
+Tijuana is the place where some people go to do things that they can’t get away with at home.
+Much of the illegal activity occurs in Tijuana’s red light district (Zona Norte), a seedy area that’s known for drugs, prostitution, and a high murder rate.

 2. Don’t go to unfamiliar areas